valiktor/valiktor/README.md

 #### 2. Create the extension function

-The validation logic must be within a extension function of `org.valiktor.Validator<E>.Property<T>`, where `E` represents the object and `T` represents the property to be validated.
+The validation logic must be within an extension function of `org.valiktor.Validator<E>.Property<T>`, where `E` represents the object and `T` represents the property to be validated.

 There is an auxiliary function named `validate` that expects a `Constraint` and a validation function as parameters.